Skip to content

 Worker in blue uniform handling a stack of flat corrugated cardboard sheets on an industrial roller.

-Industrial printing environments face ongoing challenges in maintaining the ideal 45% relative humidity, as humidity levels in North America and elsewhere can change rapidly—daily, seasonally, or annually.
+Industrial printing environments face ongoing challenges in maintaining the ideal 45% relative humidity, as humidity levels in North America and elsewhere can change rapidly, daily, seasonally, or annually.
+That directly impacts industrial humidification systems and overall printing performance.

 When humidity levels change, paper products tend to: